algorithmiaio/dev-center/_pages/algorithm-development/reloading-models.md

 ---
-layout: article
-title:  "Reloading Models"
+categories: algorithm-development
 excerpt: "Reloading your ML Model when it changes"
-categories: algorithm-development
-tags: [algo-dev]
-show_related: true
-author: jpeck
 image:
   teaser: /icons/algo.svg
+layout: article
 permalink: /algorithm-development/reloading-models/
+show_related: true
+tags: [algo-dev]
+title:  "Reloading Models"
 ---

-Most Machine Learning Models will change at some point, and when they do, you want to make your retrained model available quickly and efficiently.
+Most machine learning models will change at some point, and when they do, you want to make your retrained models available quickly and efficiently.

-On Algorithmia, model files are pulled from file storage whenever a new instance of an Algorithm is warmed up.
-If your predictive code has not changed, and the new model file is backward-compatible, you can choose to simply replace the file.
-Newly warmed-up copies of your Algorithm will automatically utilize the new model file, returning new predictive values.
+On Algorithmia, model files are loaded from file storage whenever a new instance of an algorithm is created.
+If you retrain a model and you want your algorithm to use the new model file, if it's backward-compatible with your existing algorithm code, you may choose to simply overwrite the file at the source.
+New instances of your algorithm will then load this new model file, because it's located at the same data path.

-However, this does not force old copies of your Algorithm to unload... so, for a time, some predictions might use your old model, while others use the new one.
+However, this approach doesn't force existing algorithm instances to use the new model.
+If multiple algorithm replicas exist, some requests may be executed on instances that have an older model, while others use the new one.

-There are two ways to resolve this problem, depending on whether you want to force a version-number change on your Algorithm.
+There are two ways to resolve this problem, depending on whether you want to force a version-number change for your algorithm.

-### Option 1: Changing your Algorithm Version Number while Updating your Model
+### Option 1: Changing your algorithm version number while updating your model

-One of the benefits of versioning your Algorithm while updating your model is that users can choose which version to call, and won't be surprised by a sudden change in result values.
+One of the benefits of versioning your algorithm while updating your model is that users can choose which version to call, and won't be surprised by a sudden change in output.

 ##### 1. Upload your new model file with a new name, preferably one indicating a date or revision, e.g. "mymodel-201902".

-This can be done manually in [Hosted Data]({{site.url}}/data), or via the [File API](https://docs.algorithmia.com/#upload-a-file), or externally in your preferred cloud storage system if you have previously set up a [Data Connector]({{site.url}}{{site.baseurl}}/data/hosted).
+You can upload a model to a [hosted data collection]({{site.url}}/data) manually through the Algorithmia browser UI, or via the [data API](https://docs.algorithmia.com/#upload-a-file).
+If you've configured a data connector for a supported cloud storage platform, you can upload a file to that platform through the API as well.

-##### 2. Change your Algorithm's code to use this new filename.
+##### 2. Change your algorithm's code to use this new filename.

-Either edit your Algorithm in the Web IDE, or push the modified code to your Algorithm's [git repo]({{site.url}}{{site.baseurl}}/algorithm-development/source-code-management).
+Either edit your Algorithm in the Web IDE, or push the modified code to your Algorithm's [Git repository]({{site.url}}{{site.baseurl}}/algorithm-development/source-code-management).

-##### 3. Republish your Algorithm (which causes the version number of the Algorithm to change).
+##### 3. Republish your algorithm (which forces the algorithm's version number to be incremented).

-Click the "Publish" button in the Web IDE, or use the [algo.publish()](https://docs.algorithmia.com/?python#publish-an-algorithm) in the [Algorithmia API]({{site.url}}{{site.baseurl}}/algorithm-development/algorithm-management).
+Click the **Publish** button in the Web IDE, or use the [algo.publish()](https://docs.algorithmia.com/?python#publish-an-algorithm) method (or the equivalent method for your language of choice if not Python.) in the [Algorithmia API]({{site.url}}{{site.baseurl}}/algorithm-development/algorithm-management).

 ### Option 2: Updating your Model immediately, without changing Version Numbers